Zillis-Reischen: Heritage sites of national significance

-The S. Martegn/St Martin's Church, the Cave under Hasenstein (a Roman cult site) and the Wildener- and Premoli-Bridges are listed as Swiss heritage sites of national significance.
+St. Martin's Church, Zillis, the Cave under Hasenstein (a Roman cult site) and the Wildener- and Premoli-Bridges are listed as Swiss heritage sites of national significance.

-The first church in Zillis dates from about the 5th Century.
+The first church in Zillis dates from about the 5th century.
 The three-apse church is from the 8th Century, and around 840 the parish church of St. Martin was first mentioned.
-In 1130/40 the famous romanesque painted timber ceiling was added.
+However, it is the third church from the 12th century which still stands today.
+It is renowned for its romanesque style art painted wooden ceiling depicting the life of Jesus and the life of St. Martin.